-Doxorubicin is a chemotherapy drug and is a treatment for many different types of cancer.
-Doxorubicin is also known as Adriamycin.
+Doxorubicin is a type of chemotherapy.
+It is also known as Adriamycin.

 Doxorubicin is a type of chemotherapy drug called an anthracycline.
 It slows or stops the growth of cancer cells by blocking an enzyme called topo isomerase 2.
 Cancer cells need this enzyme to divide and grow.